theckman/godspeed/README.md

 poke at the fact that the statsd protocol's transport mechanism is UDP...

 Check out [GoDoc](https://godoc.org/github.com/PagerDuty/godspeed) for the docs as well as some examples.
-Some usage information will be added to this README soon.

 DogStatsD is a copyright of `Datadog <info@datadoghq.com>`.